THE SHOW: Beauty & the Beast

 Don’t forget to check back every Saturday for a new Romantic Moment of the Week.

-Make sure and take a peek at the Highlight of the Week: Highlighting the CW’s Beauty and the Beast.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Make sure and take a peek at the Highlight of the Week: Highlighting the CW’s Beauty and the Beast.Pin this article to read later!
+And make sure to follow us on Pinterest.